Prince George's County Personal Injury Lawyers

 J.B.
 (Prince George's County)

 "Ron Miller and Miller & Zois were invaluable in helping me through a tough time after my foot was broken.
-I was in a cast, I couldn’t work and medical bills were piling up.
+I was in a cast; I couldn’t work, and medical bills were piling up.
 I was looking for answers and I found them when I hired Miller & Zois.
 Ron helped me find a clear path that ended with my foot healing and a settlement that was much more than I hope for.
 I would strongly recommend this firm to anyone who has been seriously injured."
-Aaron Johnson

 Gina Hallman (Prince George's County)

 "I was involved in a car accident in which the other driver was at fault.
 The driver's insurance company rejected my claim and was told they would do nothing about it.
-After a search for legal representation I came across Miller and Zois.
+After a search for legal representation, I came across Miller and Zois.
 They took my case and I have had no regrets since.
-Miller and Zois maintained interest, compassion and knowledge when dealing with my case.
-The lines of communications were open throughout maintaining me up to date every step of the way.
+Miller and Zois maintained interest, compassion, and knowledge when dealing with my case.
+The lines of communication were open throughout maintaining me up to date every step of the way.
 I went from an insurance Company rejecting my injuries caused by their driver to settling outside of court for a substantial amount.
-A thank you is a simple understatement in expressing my appreciation to Attorney Ronald Miller and his team.
+A thank you is a simple understatement in expressing my appreciation to Attorney Ron Miller and his team.
 Once again with much gratitude."

 Y.F.A (Prince Georges County)

-Our lawyers handle a substantial number tort cases in PG County, including Bowie, Laurel, Greenbelt, Adelphi, Beltsville, Calverton, College Park, Cheverly, Landover, Lanham, Largo, Clinton, New Carrollton, Fort Washington and Oxon Hill.
-We have recovered tens of millions of dollars in settlements and verdicts for our clients in these cases.
+Our lawyers handle a substantial accident and malpractice cases in P.G.
+County, including Bowie, Laurel, Greenbelt, Adelphi, Beltsville, Calverton, College Park, Cheverly, Landover, Lanham, Largo, Clinton, New Carrollton, Fort Washington, and Oxon Hill.
+Our attorneys have recovered tens of millions of dollars in settlements and verdicts for our clients in these cases.